ts-stack/markdown/README.md

 # marked-ts

 > A full-featured markdown parser and compiler, written in TypeScript.
-Built
-> for speed.

 This is fork of popular library `marked` from [this commit](https://github.com/chjj/marked/tree/39fbc8aedb3e17e0b098cf753492402614bd6b3e)
 (Merge pull request #961 from chjj/release-0.3.7, Dec 1, 2017).